Everything You Need to Know About What Is ALS

 ALS symptoms

-The main symptoms appear gradually as the condition progress, eventually this develop into more notorious signals.
-Early symptoms can be:
+The main symptoms appear gradually as the condition progresses, eventually this develops into more notorious signals.
+Understanding what is ALS can help identify early signs.
+Early signs of ALS can be:

 • Muscle twitches in the arm, leg, shoulder, or tongue